The Cyan Language

 This is regrettable.
-We cannot, for example, create an array of r-blocks: \begin{cyan} :sum Float = 0; :prod Float = 0; :sumSqr Float = 0; mySet applyAll: {# [|:it Float| sum += it ], [|:it Float| prod *= it ], [|:it Float| sumSqr += it*it ] #}; \end{cyan} Future version of Cyan could employ a different rule: a restricted block or any restricted object could be the type of an instance variable of prototype {\tt P} if {\tt P} is a restricted object (declared with metaobject {\tt @restricted}).
-Arrays, tuples, and the like would automatically be restricted or not according to the parameter type.
-So \verb"Array<Block<Int><Void>>" would be a restricted type but \verb"Array<UBlock<Int>>" would not. \end{enumerate}
+We cannot, for example, create an array of r-functions: \begin{cyan} var sum Float = 0; var prod Float = 0; var sumSqr Float = 0; mySet applyAll: [ { (: Float it :) sum = sum + it }, { (: Float it :) prod = prod*it }, { (: Float it :) sumSqr = sumSqr + it*it } ]; \end{cyan} Of course, this restriction applies to a version of Cyan that uses the functions as defined in this section.
+The current version of Cyan allows this array. \end{enumerate}

-The rules for checking the use of r-blocks are embodied in metaobject {\tt @restricted}.
-The compiler passes the control to this metaobject when type checking r-blocks.
+The rules for checking the use of r-functions are embodied in metaobject {\tt rf}.
+The compiler passes the control to this metaobject when type checking r-functions.
 It then implements the above rules.